Sustaining Dryad: Reconfiguring relationships and 'thinking like a business' to maintain open data infrastructures: Methods

 \subsection{Descriptive data analysis}

-We conducted a quantitative analysis of Dryad’s data to characterize the repository and understand the use of Dryad’s data.
-This supported the qualitative methods.
-We analyzed Dryad’s metadata, including subject fields and data references.
-We further analyzed Dryad’s federal funding over time using an openly available dataset \parencite{riordan_data_2025}; we detail these steps below.
+We conducted a descriptive, quantitative analysis of Dryad’s metadata to characterize the repository and understand the use of Dryad’s data.
+This analysis supports and adds further detail to the findings emerging from our qualitative methods regarding relationships with different actors.
+We further analyzed Dryad’s federal funding over time using an openly available dataset \parencite{riordan_data_2025} to understand the contribution of project funding to Dryad’s financial sustainability.

-DOIs were retrieved from the Dryad API on 2025-06-24\footnote{Dryad API: \url{https://datadryad.org/api}; last accessed: 2026-03-04}.
+As a first step in our descriptive analysis, we retrieved DOIs from the Dryad API on 2025-06-24\footnote{Dryad API: \url{https://datadryad.org/api}; last accessed: 2026-03-04}.
 At that time, 64.774 DOIs were accessible through the API.
 Metadata of datasets (author last names, publication year, publisher name and resource type) were added via the DataCite API on 2025-07-11\footnote{DataCite API: \url{https://support.datacite.org/docs/api}; last accessed: 2026-03-04}.
-The resulting sample includes metadata for 64.774 Dryad datasets.
+The resulting sample included metadata for 64.774 Dryad datasets.
+We were also interested in understanding more about the use of Dryad’s data, as indicated by citations.
 There are several sources that capture citations of datasets, relying on different strategies to identify data citations.
 To ensure that publications referencing Dryad data were covered as completely as possible, three sources were combined (Table \ref{tab:sources}).
 These sources were searched for the 64.774 DOIs retrieved from the Dryad API in the previous step.

 References were deduplicated.
 DOIs of all publications referencing Dryad data were checked; 318 were removed because the DOI did not resolve.
 This resulted in 50.126 references in total.
 Similar to previous studies, the type of relationship between the Dryad dataset and the referencing publication was determined by comparing author last names \parencite{cohen_matching_2026}.
 Following \textcite{bobrov_typology_2026}, if there was overlap in author lists, the relationship was categorized as “data use" and “data reuse” if there was not.
 The comparison was based on author last names, due to limited availability of author identifiers.
 As last names may not uniquely identify authors, it is possible that this approach led to underestimating data reuse.
 Because the publisher field allows free text, the values are very heterogenous.
 Therefore, publisher names of referencing publications were harmonized and checked.
 Mentions of metadata aggregators and missing values were corrected.
 Publisher imprints were then grouped according to \textcite{haupka_openbib_2025}.
 This allowed us to group referencing publications at the company level, matching descriptions of publishing partners in Dryad’s documentation.